jsa4000/Getting-Started-GitHub/02_BASIC_WORKFLOW.md

 When you do a **pull request** on a branch, you can continue to work on another branch and make another pull request on this other branch.

-###1.1 Branch creation
+###1.1 Creation

->Before creating a new branch, pull the changes from **upstream--.
-Your master needs to be up to date.
+In order to create a new branch, be sure you pull the changes from the up stream to your if it needs to be up to date.

-Create a branch on your local machine and switch to it.
-There are several ways to create them.
+Firstly, create a branch on your local machine and switch to it.
+There are several ways to create them:

 - New way that automatically creates the branch and do the checkout: